 Cabinets

 Exterior cabinet panels shall be constructed of heavygauge steel.
 All sheet metal panels must be cleaned and phosphatized, then painted electrostatically with an oven baked environmentally friendly thermosetting urethane powder finish.
+The color shall be off-white.

-Floor Units
+Ceiling Units